ClassEuclid/eXifMarksTheSpot/README.md

  Supports:
 - Python script execution
 - Future Windows executable (.exe) version for easy use
- Designed for forensic workflows and presentations

 ---

 ## Example Use Case

-- A forensic examiner investigates images with metadata.
+- Analyzing images with metadata.
 - Runs eXifMarksTheSpot on recovered images.
 - Determines where photos were taken via GPS coordinates.
 - Produces an HTML report for review.
-- Visualizes locations in Google Earth for clear courtroom evidence.
+- Visualizes locations in Google Earth for clear presentations.

 ---